department-of-veterans-affairs/next-build/READMEs/code-guidelines.md

 # Code guidelines

+Next-build is primarily a TypeScript project.
+ES6+ syntax is preferred, and code style is enforced using ESLint and Prettier.
+We are using the ESLint settings from Next.js with some extra plugins to ease friction with other tooling (jest, storybook, etc).

+ESLint handles Javascript syntax rules and Prettier ensures consistent code formatting of things like indentations, quote styles, etc.

 ## Code style

-This is primarily a TypeScript project.
-ES6+ tsx is preferred, and code style is enforced using ESLint and Prettier.
-We are using the ESLint settings from Next.js with some extra plugins to ease friction with other tooling (jest, storybook, etc).

 You can check code style at any time by using:

 - `yarn lint` to lint all files
 - `yarn format` to format all files

-These run automatically on all git staged files as part of our pre-commit hooks.
+Lint and format run automatically on all git staged files as part of our pre-commit hooks using [lint-staged](https://github.com/lint-staged/lint-staged).

-Additionally, we use an `.editorconfig` file to enforce consistency on a developer's editor.
+Additionally, we use an [`.editorconfig` file](https://editorconfig.org/) to ensure consistency across developers' IDEs.

+### Configuration

+ESLint configuration is found in `.eslintrc.json` and `.eslintignore`.
+As stated, these are mostly OOTB settings from next.js' eslint settings, with some additional settings to ease friction with other tools that we use.
+Additional rules can be configured as needed inside of the `"rules":` object.

+Settings for Prettier are found in `.prettierrc.json` and `.prettierignore`.

+Lint-staged settings are found in `lint-staged.config.js`.
+This file essentially takes a glob of file formats and the command to run for those file types.

+EditorConfig settings can be found in `.editorconfig`

 ### Editor Integration